> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 For governments and tendering authorities it is important to detect bid-rigging and implement processes to reduce the likelihood that competing bidders and tenderers are colluding in the submission of bids and tenders.

-Like cartel agreements among competitors generally (e.g., price-fixing or market division agreements), bid-rigging arrangements, whether in the construction, IT or other sectors, can be challenging to detect.
+Like cartel agreements among competitors generally (e.g., price-fixing or market division agreements under section 45 of the Competition Act), bid-rigging arrangements, whether in the construction, IT or other sectors, can be challenging to detect.
+Conspiracy (cartel) agreements are by their nature covert with parties taking steps to keep them secret.

 1. Identical or similar bids or language in bid documents or other communications from competing bidders.